Call Button

 Episodic Tension Type Headache is characterized by the frequency of attack days per month.

-Recent international research have found the average prevalence is 36% for men and 42% for women.
-If Episodic tension type headache worsen overtime it may form into chronic tension headache.
+Recent international research has found the average prevalence is 36% for men and 42% for women.
+If Episodic tension type headache worsens over time it may form into chronic tension headache.

 2. Chronic Tension Type Headache